 After the umbilical cord has been clamped and cut, your doctor will sanitize a small section of the cord and insert the collection bag needle.
 The excess blood that had remained in the placenta and umbilical cord after your baby's birth will flow into the collection bag by gravity.
 When the flow stops, the collection bag is sealed, labeled and ready for transport to the laboratory.

 If you have also chosen to save your baby's cord tissue, your doctor will then cut a 6 to 8 inch segment of the umbilical cord and place it inside the cord tissue collection container.

 The collection process occurs after your baby is born and the umbilical cord has been clamped and cut.
 It does not interfere with the delivery or care of your newborn.

 Cord Blood 2.0™ is a marketing term used by Americord®.
-Their claims that they can collect up to twice as many stem cells as other cord blood banks are unfounded and unfortunately can be very misleading to expecting parents.
+Their claims that they can collect up to twice as many stem cells as other cord blood banks are completely unfounded and unfortunately can be very misleading to expecting parents.

 Americord and Cord Blood 2.0 are registered trademarks of Americord Registry LLC.